 Allow staff members to lead the development and implementation of events or ongoing volunteerism initiatives.
 In addition to creating more buy-in, this is a great way for early- and mid-career employees to develop and demonstrate the leadership and managerial skills they need to advance their professional journeys.
 It is a win-win!

 Building CSR into your staff lifecycle sounds complicated, but it does not have to be.
-Tech platforms such as Bright Funds provide a one-stop shop for staff to engage with all facets of your program while also enabling real-time impact measurement for HR, CSR managers, and executives.
+Corporate social responsibility software platforms such as Bright Funds provide a one-stop shop for staff to engage with all facets of your program while also enabling real-time impact measurement for HR, CSR managers, and executives.

 Take some time each quarter or year to celebrate your CSR results with your team.
 Employees know their individual giving and volunteering habits, but seeing their collective positive impact can powerfully reinforce the mission-focused culture you are trying to build.
 Bright Funds makes it easy to share your impact by tracking your organization-wide metrics, results, and grant reporting.
 All you have to do is plan the celebration!